nimblehq/angular-form-validation/README.md

 ![Gem Demo](http://d1iix9iwi7lpon.cloudfront.net/images/gif/angular-form-gem-demo.gif)

-## Usage for form_tag
+## Usage for form_form helper

 Write the standard form_for and specify which input is required for validation purposes:

     form_for @product_category do |f|
         label_tag :ref_code